What Is an Anchor Institution?

 The Urban Teacher Academy is designed to develop a diverse generation of educators for the Buffalo Public Schools.
 A collaboration between Buffalo State and Buffalo's McKinley High School (both located on Elmwood Avenue in Buffalo, NY), this supportive program for high school students will take an innovative approach to educating future educators.

 Buffalo State’s graduate program in adult education teaches best practices for improving the way adults live and work through advanced learning and prepares individuals to serve in leadership roles in both adult education and human resource development fields.

 ICHP supports the expansion of the continuum of health care in the areas of prevention, health promotion, and chronic disease management with a range of activities directed toward populations and individuals across the lifespan.
 Those activities include community-based universal prevention and programs targeting health risks, social services, schools, and businesses.
 The institute also works to create strong affiliations with Buffalo State academic departments.

 Center for Health & Social Research (CHSR)

-The Center for Health and Social Research (CHSR) facilitates the initiation, implementation, and continuation of research and education at Buffalo State College on health and social issues, especially related to alcohol and drug abuse.
+The Center for Health and Social Research (CHSR) facilitates the initiation, implementation, and continuation of research and education at Buffalo State on health and social issues, especially related to alcohol and drug abuse.
 To achieve this, CHSR competes for and attracts external resources to expand the overall capabilities of SUNY Buffalo State to provide quality education, scholarship, and service.
 CHSR studies both basic and applied research issues in which community-based collaborations with service organizations, various governmental agencies, health professionals, and academics at other institutions are an integral component.